 How to enable and use end-to-end encryption in the Google Messages app

-- Tap on the three-dot menu in the top right corner.
+- Tap the three dots in the upper right corner.

-- Tap to toggle on Enable chat features.
+Turn on the toggle for Enable chat features.

 - Open an existing chat or start a new one.

-Send a message to your contact who is also using Google Messages.
+Send a message to your contact who is also using Google Messages with chat features enables.

 - You should see a lock icon after the Sent or Delivered notification, below the chat bubble.

-Note that this end-to-end encryption will only work for messages where both the sender and receiver are using the latest version of the Google Messages app.
+As mentioned before, this end-to-end encryption will only work for messages where both the sender and receiver are using the latest version of the Google Messages app with chat features enabled.
 This is similar to the way that iMessage works for iPhone users, in that if an iPhone user sends a message to an Android user, the message is not encrypted.

 While this is certainly a welcome feature for Google Message users, many of the best messaging apps on Android and iOS also use end-to-end encryption, so you may want to use one of these like Signal, Telegram, or WhatsApp to ensure cross-platform encryption.